lino-framework/book/docs/team/install/index.rst

 For details see the documentation about :ref:`getlino`.

+TODO: This won't uninstall Lino packages that were previously installed from PyPI in non-editable mode (when you were still a developer environment).
+So you must probably pip uninstall them manually.

-Note that getlino uses the configuration values you specified during :doc:`/dev/install/index`.
+Note that getlino overrides only the configuration values you specified at the command line, otherwise it uses those you specified during :doc:`/dev/install/index`.

 Try one of the demo projects::